Preserving New Caledonia’s Marine Environment

 In New Caledonia, the reefs also have economic, social, and cultural importance.
 Of the lagoons and coral reefs, six have been designated UNESCO World Heritage sites, attesting to their universal value.

-For these reasons, Pew has recommended that at least one vast, highly protected marine reserve be included in the Coral Sea Natural Park.
+For these reasons, Pew has recommended that at least one vast, highly protected marine reserve be included in the Natural Park of the Coral Sea.
 Within that area, fishing and other extractive activities would be prohibited.
+The livelihoods of local fishermen would not be affected because they would be able to continue fishing in waters where they are currently working.
 This level of protection would foster healthy marine ecosystems and help preserve the waters of New Caledonia for generations to come.

 A large-scale marine legacy

-Instituting a large and highly protected marine reserve in New Caledonia’s EEZ would also result in the chance to connect the Coral Sea Natural Park to the already declared Australian Coral Sea Marine Park.
+Instituting a large and highly protected marine reserve in New Caledonia’s EEZ would also result in the chance to connect the Natural Park of the Coral Sea to the already declared Australian Coral Sea Marine Park.
 Together, they would provide contiguous protection of an immense geographic area and would connect World Heritage sites in both EEZs.
 Linking these two parks would form the first transboundary protected marine area in the world, demonstrating a regional commitment to management of these waters and protection of the marine environment across the Pacific.

-The Coral Sea Natural Park would significantly contribute to France’s goal of protecting 20 percent of national waters by 2020.
-Extractive industrial and commercial activities would be banned in half of New Caledonia’s protected waters.
+The Natural Park of the Coral Sea would significantly contribute to France’s goal of protecting 20 percent of the nation’s waters by 2020.
+Extractive industrial and commercial activities would be banned in half of its protected waters.

 A large and highly protected marine reserve also would help meet what is known as the United Nations Aichi Biodiversity Target 11, which calls for 10 percent of the world’s marine and coastal areas to be protected by 2020.
-The Coral Sea Natural Park would make New Caledonia a global leader in ocean conservation.
-Today, some 15 percent of land areas are protected worldwide, while only about 2 percent of the ocean is similarly preserved.
+The Natural Park of the Coral Sea would make New Caledonia a global leader in ocean conservation.
+Today, some 15 percent of land areas are protected worldwide, while only about 3 percent of the ocean is similarly preserved.

 Facts: New Caledonia’s marine environment